Zul F: Philanthropy

 In 2005, Zul was involved with the Asia Aid Charity Concert for tsunami victims.

-In 2009, he performed at the Sounds of Hope Charity Gala Night on October 3, 2009.
-The concert aimed to raise awareness about poverty in Brunei.
+In 2009, he performed at the Sounds of Hope Charity Gala Night on October 3 to raise awareness about poverty in Brunei.

 In 2011, he performed at the "Enlightening Japan / Brunei Night" charity concert to raise funds for tsunami victims; live broadcast on Nippon TV, Japan.